Jboghaert/proj-goto-1/README.md

 # Running GOTO-1 {#goto_1_implementation}
 The scripts within the GOTO-1 project are written for the 2019 Duckietown (AMOD) class at ETH Zürich.
 The entire project is based on a ROS-template providing a boilerplate repository for developing ROS-based software in Duckietown, to be found [here](https://github.com/duckietown/template-ros).
-Throughout this document `$ some command` refers to a command from the terminal within the project directory, and `# some command` refers to a command within the root of a Docker container (accessed using /bin/bash).
+Throughout this document `$ some_command` refers to a command from the terminal within the project directory, and `# some_command` refers to a command within the root of a Docker container (accessed using `/bin/bash`).

 Running the project should be implemented in the existing framework of `indefinite_navigation`, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html) with the default rosgraph to be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/indefinite_navigation_default_rosgraph.png).
 This framework allows us to comply with the Duckietown traffic rules, lane following and the necessary task prioritization of incoming commands.
 The implementation of the GOTO-1 project requires some changes to be made within the indefinite navigation framework, which are outlined in the next sections.

 A quick pre-flight checklist for the demo is provided below:
-1. Make sure all assumptions and restrictions for GOTO-1 as explained in [Prerequisites and assumptions](#goto_1_implementation) are met.
+- Make sure all assumptions and restrictions for GOTO-1 as explained in [Prerequisites and assumptions](#goto_1_implementation) are met.
     * Set up the Duckiebot as explained in section [Prerequisites and assumptions](#goto_1_implementation).
     * Set up a correctly configured Duckietown as explained in section [Prerequisites and assumptions](#goto_1_implementation), and make sure the DT map is configured as in `path_planning_class` (more info can be found in the [final report](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/final_report.pdf)).
-2. Set up the altered framework of the `indefinite navigation` demo on which GOTO-1 will be built, as further explained in section [Setting up the framework](#goto_1_implementation).
+- Set up the altered framework of the `indefinite navigation` demo on which GOTO-1 will be built, as further explained in section [Setting up the framework](#goto_1_implementation).
-3. Check if the activated Docker containers are visible in Portainer, accessed via *DUCKIEBOT_NAME.local:9000/#/containers* (repeat this check after every newly run Docker container).
+- Check if the activated Docker containers are visible in Portainer, accessed via *DUCKIEBOT_NAME.local:9000* (repeat this check after every newly run Docker container).
 Check if the containers are up and running by checking their log.
-4. Implement the GOTO-1 functionality on top of `indefinite navigation` as further explained in section [Implementing GOTO-1](#goto_1_implementation).
+- Implement the GOTO-1 functionality on top of `indefinite navigation` as further explained in section [Implementing GOTO-1](#goto_1_implementation).
     * Check whether the ROS graph of the entire GOTO-1 module is correct using `rqt_graph` and use `rqt_image_view` to check whether the camera functions properly (further explained in section [Additional](#goto_1_implementation)).
-5. Run the demo using the joystick controller, as explained in section [Implementing GOTO-1](#goto_1_implementation).
+- Run the demo using the joystick controller, as explained in section [Implementing GOTO-1](#goto_1_implementation).

 ## 1. Prerequisites and assumptions: